 Also, look at your own condition: physically, mentally, and financially.
 Challenges in this area can dictate some of your options.

 Depending on the condition of your loved one, you could have several different options to choose the right care for your loved one.

-- Finding more-appropriate housing.
-In many cases, a smaller home without stairs is all a physically-challenged elderly person needs to remain self-sufficient.
-You and your loved one may agree to find a home that is located close to family so help and companionship are more accessible.
+In many cases, a smaller home without stairs is all a physically-challenged older adult needs to remain self-sufficient.
+In addition, you and your loved one may agree to find a home located close to family, so help and companionship are more accessible.

-- Moving them in with family.
-This choice is often the preferred option, because family members want to be able to take care of everything for their elderly loved ones.
-It may seem less expensive and more convenient, but it can take great mental and physical tolls on caregivers.
+This choice is often the preferred option because family members want to be able to take care of everything for their elderly loved ones.
+Though this option may seem less expensive and more convenient, this full time caregiving can exact significant mental and physical tolls from family caregivers.

-- Retirement villages.
-Less restrictive than traditional “nursing homes,” these function more like gated communities but have specialty services on-call 24/7.
-This expense of this housing option can be prohibitive.
+Less restrictive than traditional “nursing homes,” these villages function more like gated communities but have specialty services on-call 24/7.
+However, the expense of this housing option can be prohibitive.

-- Full-care retirement homes.
-When loved ones have moved beyond being able to care for themselves, this full assisted-care environment could be the right choice for them.
+When loved ones have moved beyond being able to care for themselves, family members sometimes choose this fully assisted-care environment.

-- Elderly home care.
-This choice is often a good balance, bringing the level of care needed to allow loved ones to stay in their own homes.
-Professional home care providers can come to their homes to help manage medications, take them to doctor visits and to handle other types of tasks.
-This type of service can also be helpful for family caregivers who still work or just need some assistance with their elderly loved ones’ care.
+In home care for elderly loved ones is often a good balance, bringing the level of care needed to allow loved ones to stay in their own homes.
+Professional home care providers can come to their homes to help manage daily task, take them to doctor visits, and provide companionship.
+This type of service can also be helpful for family caregivers who still work or need some assistance with their elderly loved ones’ care.

-Next month, check back with us as we discuss “Moving your elderly loved one into your home.”
+Next month, check back with us as we discuss considerations when moving your elderly loved one into your home.